What size skip should I order?

 - Midi skips - about 1.6 times the size of the mini skips with a capacity of approximatekly 35 bin bags.
 Similar materials can be placed in the midi skip, if it is filled with soil it will need to be collected by an 18 tonne truck so care needs to be taken with access.
 Height 900mm, length 2,350mm, width 1,600mm.

-- Builders skips - Used for most jobs where there is a lot of material to be moved: Extensions, large garden projects, roofing jobs, house clearences, drive replacments etc. All our builders skips have drop doors for ease of loading.
+- Builders skips - Used for most jobs where there is a lot of material to be moved: Extensions, large garden projects, roofing jobs, house clearences, drive replacments etc. Most of our builders skips have drop doors for ease of loading.
+Please request on rder.
 They can carry approximately 6 - 7 tonnes of soil or 60 bin bags.
 Height 1,020mm, length 3,350mm, width 1,750mm.

 - 14 yd skips - a very large skip used for light large volumes of waste such as shop fitting, house clearances and shop clearences.
 A 14yd skip cannot be placed on the highway or filled with soil or brick as it will be too heavy to pick up.
 Height 1,850mm, length 3,900mm, width 1,750 mm.